MITLibraries/alma-bursartransfer/README.md

 ## Required ENV

 - `SOURCE_BUCKET` = The bucket containing the fine and fee data exported from Alma.
-- `SOURCE_PREFIX` = prefix of the source object key within the source bucket.
+- `SOURCE_PREFIX` = The prefix of the source object key within the source bucket, up to, but not including the hyphen before the job id.
+This will look something like `[s3 source folder]/[s3 source subfolder]/[bursar integration profile code from alma]`.
+The bursar integration's *profile code* in Alma is used as the start of the filename that Alma exports.
 - `TARGET_BUCKET` = The bucket where the transformed object will be deposited.
-- `TARGET_PREFIX` = prefix of the target object key within target bucket.
+- `TARGET_PREFIX` = Prefix of the target object key within target bucket.
+This will look something like `[s3 target folder]/[s3 target subfolder]/[beginning of target filename]`
 - `WORKSPACE` = Set to `dev` for local development, this will be set to `stage` and `prod` in those environments by Terraform.

 ## Optional ENV